-UPDATE 08/03/17: In raw footage -- nearly an hour long -- published by WYFF on August 2, we learned that the fenced area is the holding facility near the sewage plant, not the grandmother's property.
+After viewing raw footage -- nearly an hour long -- published by WYFF on August 2, we learned that the fenced area is the holding facility near the sewage plant, not the grandmother's property.
 Currently, there is no photograph of the "fenced area" on her property.
-We know from earlier citations that she has a fenced area where the dogs escaped.
+We know from earlier citations the grandmother has a fenced area where the dogs escaped.
 The night shot published by WYFF late August 1 was not labeled; the edit suggested it was on the grandmother's property.

 Basically, we got an advance shot of the holding facility, which was unlabled, the night before this raw footage was posted to Facebook.1Additional information gleaned from the raw footage is an interview with Hartwell Police Chief Anthony Davis.
 He explained that the mother of the child, Amy Adams, goes back and forth in her living situation.
 She sometimes lives with her sister and her mother.
 Said another way, baby Paris went back and forth living with his aunt and grandmother.
 Both households have multiple pit bulls and multiple white pit bulls too (See: aunt's dogs).
 Authorities are still piecing this part together.

 Notably, there is a curious post by Amy on October 13, 2014, seven days after "Whiteboy," one of the fatal attackers, was issued its first citation for being at large (See: page 7).
 "I just found out that i CAME CLOSE to not being able to breed him anymore!
 But moms slick when she needs to be- shhhh- its a secret!! (sic)," Amy wrote.
 The "Goin for a ride," post suggests she may have whisked the dog away from her grandmother's home at that time to prevent a municipal neutering threat.